Mentoring and Editing

-Do you have a rough draft of a novel complete, and are not sure where to go next?
+Do you have a rough draft of a novel complete, and are not sure how to begin the editing process?
 Congratulations on getting that far!
 Now you need some advice and pointers on plot, pacing, point of view and characterisation.
 I will provide you with a three-page written report with comments and suggestions on how to begin editing and improving your novel draft.
-Also included is a free follow-up where I will comment on part of an edited manuscript.
+Also included is a follow-up where I will comment on part of an edited manuscript.
 I can also comment on unfinished manuscripts, providing pointers on where to go next.

 Over 50,000 words: price dependent on word count

 Do you have a close-to-finished novel and need help to get it ready to send to agents or editors?
-I can provide in-depth advice on style, theme, sensory detail (including image systems), dialogue and language choice.
+I can provide in-depth advice on style, theme, sensory detail, imagery, dialogue and language choice.
 This is provided in a fully Changes Tracked document with comments, as well as additional comments at the end.
-Also included is a free follow-up where I will advise on part of an edited manuscript.
+Also included is a follow-up where I will advise on part of an edited manuscript.

 Up to 100,000 words: £1,800